ElaWajdzik/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 ````

 #### Steps:
-- I use a similar function like in question 6.
-The biggest change is to use **DENSE_RANK** in descending order.
+- Use a similar function like in question 6. the biggest change is to use **DENSE_RANK** in descending order.

 #### Result:
 | customer_id | product_name |